-122: Sr. Citizen: age 62+ (aqua tag)

-123: Adult: age 18-61 (green tag)

-124: Student: age 13-17 (purple tag)

-125: Youth: age 7-12 (pink tag)
+- 122: Sr. Citizen: age 62+ (aqua tag) 123: Adult: age 18-61 (green tag) - 124: Student: age 13-17 (purple tag) - 124: Student: age 13-17 (purple 125: Youth: age 7-12 (pink tag) - 126: Child: age 6 and under (yellow tag)

 - Professional Division please bring business cards with entries.
 Entries will be given 10 points and a rosette for entering but will not be judged with other divisions.
-This is to give professionals an opportunity to gain exposure and expand their business. - All work must be entirely the work of the exhibitor and completed within the last 12 months prior to entering. - 3.
-The Fair is not responsible for breakage or loss.
+This is to give professionals an opportunity to gain exposure and expand their business. - 2.
+All work must be entirely the work of the exhibitor and completed within the last 12 months prior to entering. - The Fair is not responsible for breakage or loss.
 The utmost care and caution is taken with each exhibit. - 4.
 Any exhibitor desiring to share any artifacts in a non-competitive manner may do so.
 Please bring a 3x5 card with name and phone number of exhibitor and brief description of artifact.
 These exhibits will not earn premium points. - 5.
 Only three entries per class allowed for each exhibitor. - 6.
 There will be a Best of Show rosette plus 25 points awarded to one participant in each division as well as a Best of Show rosette plus 50 points awarded to one participant overall.
 There will be a Judges Choice rosette plus 20 points awarded to one participant overall. - 7.
 There will be an open vote by the public for People's Choice Award.
 A winner will be announced each day of the Fair at 3:00 p.m.
 A ribbon plus 10 points will be awarded to each recipient of the award.
 Participants can only win a People's Choice Award once between Thursday and Sunday.